Marlamin/blog/blog/2025-05-25-new-engine/index.md

 - (1.10.0) Weather system introduced.

 #### 2007 - 2.x - Burning Crusade
-- Upgraded the Lua version from 5.0 to 5.1.1 which WoW still uses today, albeit optimized, extended and hardened throughout the years.
+- Upgraded the Lua version from 5.0 to 5.1 which WoW still uses today, albeit optimized/updated throughout the years.
 - DXT5 texture compression support added to BLPs.
 - Minor ADT changes to add support for flying bounds.